Two convergent NPA-like hierarchies for the quantum bilocal scenario: Commutator-based definition of quantum correlations in networks

 \section{Commutator-based definition of quantum correlations in networks}

-In this section, we propose a general commutator-based definition of accessible quantum correlations $\vec{Q}$ feasible in an arbitrary network, generalising the Definition~\ref{def:CommutatorBilocQDistrib} of Commutator Bilocal Quantum Distributions $\vec{Q}$.
+In this section, we propose a general commutator-based definition of accessible quantum correlations $\vec{Q}$ feasible in an arbitrary network, generalising the Definition~\ref{def:CommutatorBilocQDistrib} of Projector Bilocal Quantum Distributions $\vec{Q}$.
 Then, we discuss potential issues with this definition.
-At last, we show that purification of mixed states cannot be done with this definition.
+Lastly, we show that purification of mixed states cannot be done with this definition.